Synopsis

 Aims

-This project: The Cost of Exaggerated Secondary Sexual Traits, involves innovative experiments to test for costs of expressing exaggerated secondary sexual traits in neriid flies.
-In particular, these experiments will establish whether males that express the most exaggerated secondary sexual traits suffer reduced viability at the juvenile stage.
-This may potentially reveal a novel cost of expressing such traits.
+This project will involve innovative experiments to test for costs of expressing exaggerated secondary sexual traits in neriid flies (pictured below).
+In particular, these experiments will establish whether males that express the most exaggerated secondary sexual traits suffer reduced viability at the juvenile stage, potentially revealing a novel cost of expressing such traits.

 Student benefits